Posted May 5, 2015

-- An old point-of-sale (PoS) malware has been used by cybercriminals to target the customers of resorts, hotels, and casinos in North America and other parts of the world, Trend Micro has warned.
+- An old point-of-sale (PoS) Malware: Software that is intended to damage or disable computers and computer systems. has been used by cybercriminals to target the customers of resorts, hotels, and casinos in North America and other parts of the world, Trend Micro has warned.
 The threat, known as RawPOS, has been around since 2008 and is considered one of the earliest pieces of malware designed for credit and debit card data theft.
 Last month, Visa issued a security alert to warn lodging merchants that malicious actors had been infecting global organizations with RawPOS at an alarming rate.
 One of the more recent incidents involving this piece of malware was the C&K Systems breach, which affected Goodwill Industries International.

 - The FBI has obtained information which indicates that since at least mid-March, Internet traffic destined for websites that use web resources from a China-based web services provider have been manipulated to create cyber-attacks directed at US-based websites.
 Analysis by the U.S. government indicated that Internet traffic which originated outside China, was intercepted and modified to make unsuspecting users send repeated requests to US-based websites.